How does a business funding broker work

 Handles the paperwork

-The broker coordinates document collection, submission, and follow-up with lenders.
-Instead of managing multiple lender portals and email chains, you communicate with one person who handles everything.
+The broker coordinates document collection, submission, and follow-up with funders.
+Instead of managing multiple funder portals and email chains, you communicate with one person who handles everything.

 Frequently Asked Questions